Private Water Supply Wells

 To ensure that you have the best opportunity to use a safe and dependable groundwater resource, the Iowa DNR sets minimum standards for both the well construction and the contractor you hire to install your water supply.
 The private well construction standards are a statewide "minimum" standard.
 Some geological conditions and/or aquifers may need greater than minimum standards used during well construction to ensure that your well can supply the highest quality drinking water possible for your location.
 Please consult with an Iowa DNR Certified Well Contractor to learn more about what role well construction has in protecting your resource.
 Below are five areas that are covered by statewide private well rules.

-Certified Well Contractors - The installation of all water supply wells in Iowa requires that the homeowner hire an individual Iowa DNR Certified Well Driller to perform the well construction or perform the actual work themselves.
+- The installation of all water supply wells in Iowa requires that the homeowner hire an individual Iowa DNR Certified Well Driller to perform the well construction or perform the actual work themselves.
 All well construction must meet the minimum construction standards for the area of installation.
-The Iowa DNR does not recommend that you undertake any well services yourself but You should only hire a well driller who is currently certified with Iowa DNR Well Contractor Certification in the proper well services disciplines.
+The Iowa DNR does not recommend that you undertake any well services yourself.
+This is because well services are specialized work that requires knowledge, skill and specialized tools.
+Plus, this type of work can be dangerous to your personal safety and the groundwater.
+In addition, should you complete part of the job and then require a certifeid well contractor to finish the work, it may cost you more than if the contractor solved your well problem from the start.
+When you hire a well contractor, make suer that they are currently certified with Iowa DNR Well Contractor Certification in the proper well service disciplines.

-Water Testing- We require that all water supplies wells be tested to determine if the water is safe to drink when the well is newly constructed or when the well is serviced or repaired.
-It is the well owner's responsibility to insure that the testing is completed and that the water users know the outcome of the testing - safe to drink or unsafe to drink.
+Water Testing We require that all water supplies wells be tested to determine if the water is safe to drink when the well is newly constructed or when the well is serviced or repaired.
+It is the well owner's responsibility to insure that the testing is completed and that the well users are informed of the outcome of the testing - safe to drink or unsafe to drink.

 Well Repair and Maintenance - All well service work and repair must meet Chapter 49 standards including well disinfection and water testing.